-Banksy artwork reported stolen is $45K Trolley Hunters, Toronto police say | CBC News
+Surveillance video shows man stealing Banksy artwork from Toronto show | CBC News

-Const.
-Jenifferjit Sidhu, a spokesperson for the force, provided more details about the alleged theft on Thursday morning.

-Sidhu says police in 11 Division are looking into the possibility that a Sunday break and enter led to the artwork being taken, although she declined to say where that incident took place.
+Police say the thief entered the exhibit, set in a west end industrial building at 213 Sterling Rd., through an "interior door" around 5 a.m. on Sunday — before the show's public opening.

+The video captures the man covering his face with a black sweater and light camouflage baseball hat as he enters the main gallery space.
+Moments later he's seen sneaking away carrying a single piece of art, while many more are left on nearby walls.

-The $35-million Art of Banksy exhibit, which is not sanctioned by the reclusive street artist, just opened at an industrial building on Sterling Road, in the city's west end.
+Trolley Hunters was on display as part of the $35-million Art of Banksy exhibit, which is not sanctioned by the reclusive artist.
 The exhibit was set to show 80 Banksy pieces, with tickets going for $35 each.

+Corey Ross, a co-ordinator of the exhibit, told reporters at a hastily called news conference on Thursday that the artwork went missing during the exhibit's setup.

-Both curator Steve Lazarides and the show's publicist refused to confirm an artwork had been reported stolen or comment on the investigation.
+The day before, however, both curator Steve Lazarides and the show's publicist, Danielle Iversen, had refused to confirm any art had been reported stolen or to comment on the police investigation.

+Iversen denied any suggestion the surveillance video was fake or a publicity stunt.
+She said the thief may have taken only one Banksy piece out of fear of discovery.

-A London art gallery selling prints of the piece describes Trolley Hunters as a comment on food availability and consumption.
+A London gallery selling prints of Trolley Hunters describes it as a comment on food availability and consumption.

 "Banksy considers how mankind has progressed towards a regression which sees ready-made meals available to the masses," reads the description on the Andipa Gallery's website.